klsirop/cycle_start/README.md

           but the second ptr starts its path from 1 + cycle's len element (not index). they meet in the start of the cycle.

-  time complexity estimation: o(n)
+  time complexity estimation: O(n)

-  memory complexity estimation: o(1)
+  memory complexity estimation: O(1)